-Consumer protection laws at the state and federal level serve to protect members of the public from harm done by businesses.
+Consumer protection laws at the state and federal level serve to protect members of the public.
 The primary purpose of existing consumer protection law is to prevent companies and sellers from using dishonest strategies.
-State and federal laws regulate the environment of consumer protection, and the fast pace of technology also means that this area of the law is evolving quickly.
+State and federal laws regulate the environment of consumer protection.
+Also, the fast pace of technology means that this area of the law is evolving quickly.

 A broad range of different types of laws are in place to prevent violations from happening and to enable consumers to fight back if they’ve already become a victim of consumer fraud or unethical tactics.
-These instances can range from unfair strategies to obvious fraud, many of which are covered under the umbrella of consumer protection laws.
+These instances can range from unfair strategies to obvious fraud, many of which have coverage under the umbrella of consumer protection laws.